hashicorp/vault/website/source/docs/internals/index.html.md

 page_title: "Internals"
 sidebar_current: "docs-internals"
 description: |-
-  This section covers the internals of Vault and explains how plans are generated, the lifecycle of a provider, etc. The goal of this section is to remove any notion of "magic" from Vault.
-We want you to be able to trust and understand what Vault is doing to function.
+  This section covers the internals of Vault and explains technical details of Vaults operation.
 ---

 # Vault Internals

-This section covers the internals of Vault and explains how plans are generated, the lifecycle of a provider, etc. The goal of this section is to remove any notion of "magic" from Vault.
+This section covers the internals of Vault and explains the technical details of how Vault functions, it's architecture and security properties.
-We want you to be able to trust and understand what Vault is doing to function.

 -> **Note:** Knowledge of Vault internals is not required to use Vault.
 If you aren't interested in the internals